top of page

 Introduction:

-In Spain, there is a town inhabited by people with the surname Japón, which means Japan in Spanish.
+In Spain, there is a town inhabited by people with the surname Japón, which means “Japan” in Spanish.

-The work EL JAPONÉS aligns the artist himself as a “Japanese person who just came from Japan” and Mrs. Japón as a “descendant of historically the first migrant from Japan”.
+The work El Japonés positions the artist himself as “a Japanese person who has just arrived from Japan”, and Mrs. Japón as “a possible descendant of the earliest Japanese settlers in Spain”.

 Special thanks: Mr. and Ms. Japóns whom I met in Coria del Rio